vtexdocs/dev-portal-content/docs/guides/Integration-Guides/data-privacy/profile-system.md

 ---
 >❗ This feature is in closed beta phase, meaning we are working to improve it.
 Do not share this documentation with people outside of your company.

+The [**Profile System**](https://developers.vtex.com/docs/guides/profile-system) is VTEX's single source of truth regarding shoppers' profile data.
+Other modules, such as **Checkout** and **Order Management**, can request data from the **Profile System** when necessary.

-VTEX’s Profile System provides APIs that enable stores to:
+The Profile System API enables stores to:
-- Deal with a single source of truth for shoppers’ data.
+- Communicate with a single source of truth for shoppers’ data.
-- [Safely store](https://developers.vtex.com/docs/guides/pii-data-architecture) PII and sensitive information.
+- Safely store [PII](https://developers.vtex.com/docs/guides/pii-data-architecture) and sensitive information.

 Below you can learn more about some of the Profile System’s features and how to integrate with the APIs.

->⚠️ Data stored in the new Profile System is not related to documents saved in Master Data v1 or v2.
-The API endpoints and features described in this article only apply to documents registered in the new Profile System.
+>⚠️ Data stored in the new Profile System is not related to documents saved in [Master Data v1](https://developers.vtex.com/docs/api-reference/masterdata-api) or [Master Data v2](https://developers.vtex.com/docs/api-reference/master-data-api-v2).
+The API endpoints and features described in this article only apply to documents registered in the new Profile System designed to handle PII data architecture.

 >❗ When implementing your integration:
 >
 > Do not forget to check the [Adaptations and limitations](https://developers.vtex.com/docs/guides/changes-and-limitations-pii-data-architecture) that impact other integrations.
 >
-> Note that, at the moment, Master Data triggers are not supported by the PII platform version Profile System.
+> Note that, at the moment, [Master Data triggers](https://help.vtex.com/en/tutorial/creating-trigger-in-master-data--tutorials_1270) are not supported by the PII platform version Profile System, for example.

 ## Permission